Luoyadan/MM2020_ABG/README.md

 # Anonymous Submission ID 75 for ACM-MM 2020

-This is the official PyTorch implementation of our papers:
+This is the official PyTorch implementation of our paper:
 **Adversarial Bipartite Graph Learning for Video Domain Adaptation**

 ## Requirements